 In every case, the court shall make specific findings of fact on the evidence relevant to all issues pertaining to asset eligibility or ineligibility, asset valuation, and equitable distribution, including specifically, but not limited to, the factors set forth in this section.
 It shall be a rebuttable presumption that each party made a substantial financial or non-financial contribution to the acquisition of income and property while the party was married.

 We understand you will be worried about what are marital assets and what belongs to your spouse.
 We know you are concerned about your financial future.
 We are here to help.
-Protect your assets today by contacting our experienced New Jersey property division attorneys to schedule your free initial consultation.
+Protect your assets today by contacting our experienced New Jersey property division attorneys to schedule an initial consultation.